mba811/weblogic-docker/weblogic12c-developer/README.md

-# Oracle WebLogic Docker image
+# Oracle WebLogic 12c Developer Image

 This is a Dockerfile for [Oracle WebLogic 12c](http://www.oracle.com/technetwork/middleware/weblogic/overview/index.html).
 The purpose of this Docker container is to facilitate the setup of development and integration testing environments for developers.

+This image uses the Developer Distribution of WebLogic 12c.

 **IMPORTANT**: Oracle **does not support Docker** in any environment, including but not limited to Development, Integration, and Production environments.

+### Developer Distribution
+For more information on the WebLogic 12c ZIP Developer Distribution, visit [WLS Zip Distribution for Oracle WebLogic Server 12.1.3.0](download.oracle.com/otn/nt/middleware/12c/wls/1213/README.txt).

 ## How to Build